Tennen/deep-compare-between-object/README.md

 # deep-compare-between-object
-`lib/compare.js` is a module which could make a deep comparation between object *for es6 support, use compiler such as babel*
+`lib/compare.js` is a module which could make a deep comparison between object

+*for es6 support, use compiler such as babel*

 >if you want to run unit testing, you should